lowRISC/lowrisc-site/content/docs/debug-v0.3/overview.md

 bi-directional FIFO interface and different physical interfaces like UART, USB and JTAG.

-We take out the work on the debug infrastructure as part of the [Open SoC Debug](http://www.opensocdebug.org) project, where you can also find a
+Work on the the debug infrastructure has been produced as part of the [Open SoC Debug](http://www.opensocdebug.org) project, where you can also find a
 [broader introduction](http://opensocdebug.org/docs/overview/).
 The